-None of the two mentioned anomalies are known mineralization.
-Their related to source is The former is unexplained. underlain by felsic pyroclastic rocks and the latter by rhyolite flows.
+None of the two mentioned anomalies are mineralization. related to known Their source is unexplained.
+The former is underlain by felsic pyroclastic rocks and the latter by rhyolite flows.

 The two isolated Cu and Pb anomalous soil samples along L54N between 18+00W and 17+00W and the sample at 18+00W on L52N may be related to weak base metal mineralization associated with shear zones mapped in this vicinity.
 The strongest chargeability anomaly also underlies this region.
 15